RiyaBendigeri/Project/README.md

 3.Category ID must exist
 4.Duplicate names not allowed
 5.Any missing parameters in the url not allowed
-6.Id insertion is automatic , hence if ID specified not allowed while post
+6.Id insertion is automatic , hence if ID specified not allowed while post request

-## H2 Console Access
-When using H2:

-Access H2 console at: http://localhost:8080/h2-console
-Use these settings:
-JDBC URL: jdbc:h2:mem:testdb
-Username: sa
-Password: [leave blank]

 ## Technologies Used
 Spring Boot